replicatedhq/troubleshoot.sh/docs/source/analyze/yaml-compare.md

         outcomes:
           - fail:
               when: "false"
-              message: The collected data does not match the value
+              message: The collected data does not match the value.
           - pass:
               when: "true"
-              message: The collected data matches the value
+              message: The collected data matches the value.
 ```